strider-/rhyze/src/Rhyze.Services/README.md

 ## Project Documentation

 * `AzureBlobStore    : IBlobStore` - Blob management using Azure storage.
 * `UploadService     : IUploadService` - Business logic for handing audio/image uploads from the API.
 * `TagLibReader      : ITagReader` - Read audio metadata tags using TagLib Sharp.
+* `AzureQueueService : IQueueService` - Enqueue messages to be picked up by the Functions project